 Comparison to international standards

 NEMA specifications and test methods differ from those published by the IEC.
 The following is a general summary of these differences:

 Dimensions: NEMA dimensional requirements apply American Wire Gauge (AWG) wire sizing, while dimensional requirements in IEC standards apply metric sizing in mm.
 Therefore the requirements are not exactly the same, but some overlap occurs between the standards.
 The IEC and NEMA methods for determining dimensions are technically equivalent.

 Available Specifications: Appendix C of NEMA MW 1000 cross-references NEMA and IEC magnet wire specifications.
 Not all NEMA specifications have a corresponding IEC specification number and vice versa.

 Solderability Requirements: NEMA immersion time requirements for larger wires are more stringent than those specified in IEC specifications.
 The IEC and NEMA methods for determining the solderability of a given wire construction are technically equivalent.

 Continuity Requirements: The NEMA continuity requirements for single build (Grade 1) wire more closely reflect the capabilities of present day manufacturing equipment than do IEC requirements.
-There will be closer harmony between NEMA and IEC requirements for heavy and triple build (Grade 2 and 3) constructions when a new edition of IEC 60317-0-1 is published in 2014.
+Howvever, there will be closer harmony between NEMA and IEC requirements for heavy and triple build (Grade 2 and 3) constructions when a new edition of IEC 60317-0-1 is published in 2014.

 Test Procedures: There is an ongoing effort to harmonize IEC and NEMA test procedures.
 The following summarizes notable differences in these procedures: